 10 Secrets About 'The Office' That Even The Biggest Michael Scott Fan Won't Know

 It's hard to believe, but it's been 10 years since The Office aired the iconic Season 4 episode "The Dinner Party."
 During what are probably the most hilarious 22 minutes in TV history, Michael hosts a dinner party that quickly goes wrong when his relationship with Jan implodes in front of Jim, Pam, Andy, Angela, and Dwight (and his former babysitter).
-To celebrate the 10th anniversary of "The Dinner Party," the episode's stars, writers, and director recalled the process of making the infamous episode and revealed some major secrets about The Office that even the biggest Michael Scott fan won't know.
+To celebrate the 10th anniversary of "The Dinner Party," the episode's stars, writers, and director recalled the process of making the infamous episode and revealed some major secrets about The Office that even the biggest Michael Scott fan probably does not know.

 Jim's hair in the early days of the show is, um, something.
 I mean, it's super cute that he's so floppy and lovable, but have you ever heard of a comb, dude?
 As it turns out, Jim's hair wasn't as effortless as he always made it seem.
 During Season 3, Krasinski was also shooting Leatherheads, and he had to shave his head for the role.
 When he returned to The Office for the second half of Season 3, producers made him wear a wig to maintain Jim's just-rolled-out-of-bed look.
 This is primetime TV, so of course the wig is pretty good, but if you look closely, you may be able tell that his hair is fake.